marufmks/dynamic-surveys/readme.txt

 * One-click shortcode copying
 * Toast notifications for better user experience
 * Translation-ready
+* Export results to CSV format

 = Usage =

-1. Create surveys from the WordPress admin panel
+1. Create surveys from the WordPress admin panel under Tools > Dynamic Surveys
 2. Copy the generated shortcode
 3. Paste the shortcode in any post or page
 4. Users can vote and see results instantly

-= Pro Features (Coming Soon) =
+= Shortcode =

-* Multiple chart types
-* Export results to CSV
-* Custom styling options
-* Advanced analytics
-* Multiple votes per user option
-* Guest voting capability
+Use the following shortcode to display a survey:
+`[dynamic_surveys id="1"]`

+Replace "1" with your actual survey ID.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/dynamic-surveys` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/dynamic-surveys` directory, or install the plugin through the WordPress plugins screen directly
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Go to Tools > Dynamic Surveys to create and manage surveys
+4. Use the shortcode [dynamic_surveys id="X"] to display surveys in your posts or pages

 == Frequently Asked Questions ==